maxohq/surrealix/README.md

 The API is 100% code-generated (https://github.com/maxohq/surrealix/blob/main/gen/src/api.ts) and implements the Websocket protocol as documented here - [WebSocket (text protocol)](https://surrealdb.com/docs/integration/websocket/text).

 Elixir documentation shows raw examples from the SurrealDB docs, so that it's very clear what happens behind the covers.
+There are no futher abstractions, so you can keep referring the official docs while you develop your application.

 ## Usage